marc0x71/inmemorytable-rs/README.md

 - ✅ **Lock-Free Reads**: Reads use semaphores for consistency
 - ✅ **Atomic Updates**: `update_with_lock()` ensures atomic read-modify-write
 - ⚠️ **Not Thread-Safe Within Process**: Use external synchronization (e.g., `Mutex`) if sharing a `Table` instance across threads in the same process
+- ⚠️ **Iterator Safety**: Iterators are not synchronized - concurrent modifications during iteration may lead to inconsistent results

 ## Roadmap